j-crosson/cordova-plugin-split-view/README.md

 ## Navigation Bar Buttons

 Left and right buttons on the Navigation Bar are supported.
 Both buttons support text and systemItems (system-supplied images), images, SF Symbols, and context menus.
 The left button can be relocated to avoid conflict.

+## Navigation Bar Appearance

+Large Titles are supported in the Primary View and in the Compact Tab View .

 ## iOS 14 and later Methods